-In terms of UKFDD's MCR, this has remained relatively stable when compared to the prior year, given that UKFDD's MCR is subject to the absolute floor as mandated by EIOPA.
-Net written premium has seen a decrease when compared to prior year which is mainly as a result of fluctuations in exchange rates and an increase in the agreed discount on reinsurance premiums.
+In terms of UKFDD's MCR, remained stable when compared to the prior year.
+Net written premium has seen a decrease when compared to prior year which is mainly as a result of increased quota share reinsurance premium.

 Appendix - Quantitative Reporting Templates